billkarsh/SpikeGLX/Markdown/UserManual.md

 and ordered exactly as described above in the section [Channel Naming and Ordering](#channel-naming-and-ordering).
 Note that a timepoint is always a whole number of 16-bit words.
 There is one 16-bit word per analog channel.
-At the rear of the timpoint are digital lines, bundled together as the bits of 16-bit words as described in the notes above.
+At the rear of the timepoint are digital lines, bundled together as the bits of 16-bit words as described in the notes above.

 * The `.meta` data are text files in ".ini" file format.
 That is, every